 Penn State Beaver welcomes students with disabilities into the University's educational programs.
-If you have a disability-related need for reasonable academic adjustments, we can help you to receive those adjustments and prepare you to accomplish your academic goals.
+If you have disability-related needs for reasonable academic accommodations, we can help.

 Temporary impairment